W

 White marlins have a distinct seasonal migration pattern.
 Their migration path is well established, heading north during summer and early fall, then moving eastward offshore, and finally southward to their wintering grounds.

-Although they migrate over long distances, there are no known records of white marlins crossing the Atlantic or equator.
+Although they migrate over long distances, there are no known records of white marlins crossing the Atlantic or the equator.
 The northern migration of white marlins appears to be linked to water temperature, as they move to higher latitudes as the water gets warmer.

 Diet